-Dazzle your New Years Eve guests with your knowledge about the golden wine from France.
+Dazzle your dinner guests with your knowledge about the golden, bubbly, elegant and often expensive wine from France.

 10) In the movie adaptations James Bond drinks Champagne more than any other beverage (nearly 40 glasses and counting).

 9) The classic Champagne coupe was adapted from a wax mold made from the breast of Marie Antoinette.